*U.S. History 1 HON, ACC, CP, MOD, PR

 Study of the geography, history and philosophies, governments, arts, economics, and social systems of the major cultural areas.
 Students will be able to identify and locate the political divisions and describe the physical characteristics including climate and landforms for each of the cultural regions, from the 16th century to the present.
 Students will acquire a historical understanding of each cultural region including political, economic, and religious events that shaped the region with an emphasis on understanding their impact on present global situations.
 Students will be able to describe, compare, and analyze the elements of culture, and recognize that these elements are interrelated.
 Cultural regions studied are Latin America, Sub-Saharan Africa, North Africa and the Middle East, Europe and Russia, South Asia, East Asia, and Southeast Asia and the Pacific.
 PR level is available through the Child Study Team.

 SOCIAL STUDIES ELECTIVES

 Designed to teach students to develop their ability to see art, listen to music and read literature.
 In addition to developing criteria for aesthetic judgment, the course emphasizes evaluation of the historic, social and philosophical significance of ideas, institutions and works of human expression.
-Demonstrates the evolution of crucial themes and ideas and relate them to current issues and attitudes.
+This will be examined through man’s relationship with nature, society, god and self.
+Students will examine and explore these topics through application to real-world issues.
 Students develop skills necessary for communication of ideas to others.
-It will be team-taught by a teacher from the English Department and a teacher from the Humanities Department.
+Course will be team-taught by a teacher from the English department and a teacher from the Humanities Department.